-Marten Hornsveld (Postdoc at Deptartment of Cell and Chemical Biology, LUMC) receives a grant for the Eurolife Scholarship Program for Early Career Researchers.
-The grant of 7.500 euro is funded by the Directorate of Research Policy, LUMC.
+In Autumn 2019 Marten Hornsveld (Postdoc at Deptartment of Cell and Chemical Biology, LUMC) visited the Department of Oncology – Pathology at Karolinska Institutet (KI) in Stockholm.
+During the four-month exchange stay within the framework of Eurolife Early Career Researchers program Marten studied signal transduction pathways in pancreatic cancer associated fibroblasts.
+The Eurolife grant of 7.500 euro was funded by the Directorate of Research Policy, LUMC.

 Both detection and treatment of pancreatic cancer are obstructed by cancer associated fibroblast (CAFs) in the tumor microenvironment.
 Marten aims to uncover how CAFs support tumor growth and how to target supportive CAFs for therapeutic benefit, using human pancreatic tumor organoid co-culture models in the lab of prof. Peter ten Dijke (dept. CCB, LUMC).
 The PDGFRβ and TGFβ molecular signal transduction pathways are heavily involved in CAF regulation within the tumor microenvironment.
 Marten worked with Prof. Arne Östman at the KI and Rudbeck laboratory of the Uppsala University in Sweden to explore promising targeting strategies of PDGFRβ and TGFβ pathway interplay in pancreatic CAFs.